4TRXIA/4TRXIA/README.md

 - 👋 Hi, I’m @4TRXIA
-- 👀 I’m interested in infosec, linux and more
+- 👀 I’m interested in cybersec, linux, FOSS and more...
-- 🌱 I’m currently learning python and c
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on things in the future
 - 📫 How to reach me ... [pending]
 - (⌐■_■) Personal site is in progress...